Mini Mushroom and Swiss Quinoa Cups are meatless, gluten-free bites with big flavor. Enjoy for breakfast or a light meal, or as an easy snack!

-At least once a day I fight the urge to rip open the refrigerator and shout, Mooo-om, do we have anything to eat?! but refrain from doing so because, oh right, I’m the Mom now!
-Which, poor Moms.
-I totally remember my brothers and me yelling this phrase with a fierceness everyday after school!
+At least once a day I fight the urge to rip open the refrigerator and shout, Mooo-om, do we have anything to eat?! but refrain from doing so because, well, I’m the Mom!

 Seriously though, do you ever have those weeks when you open the cupboard and refrigerator a hundred times, praying they’ll be magically full of the foods you’re craving on the 101st time?
-Usually I try and keep fresh fruit and vegetables in the refrigerator, and my gluten-free snack staples in the cupboard, but sometimes I want something more substantial than a snack and don’t have the patience to make a meal.
+I usually try and keep fresh fruit and vegetables in the refrigerator, but sometimes I want something more substantial than a snack and don’t have the patience to make a meal.

 I’ve been eating these cups as snacks but also for breakfast lately.
 My old standby is 2 over-medium eggs, 3 Jones Dairy Farm sausage links (which I found in bulk at Costco – one of the best moments of my life,) and cauliflower hash browns, but it’s always good to switch things up a bit.
 Plus, who wouldn’t want to start their day with the magical combination of mushrooms and garlic?